elanmed/rg-glob-builder.nvim/README.md

 ![demo](https://elanmed.dev/nvim-plugins/rg-glob-builder.png)

-> See the [fzf README](https://github.com/elanmed/rg-glob-builder.nvim/blob/master/README-FZF-LUA.md) and [telescope README](https://github.com/elanmed/rg-glob-builder.nvim/blob/master/README-TELESCOPE.md) for examples on how to integrate `rg-glob-builder` with the picker of your choice.
+> See the README files for [fzf](https://github.com/elanmed/rg-glob-builder.nvim/blob/master/README-FZF-LUA.md) and [telescope](https://github.com/elanmed/rg-glob-builder.nvim/blob/master/README-TELESCOPE.md) for examples on how to integrate `rg-glob-builder` with the picker of your choice.

 ## Intro